-Serbia: New Energy law, unbundling and competition framework31.
-August 2015. / News Serbia Energy
+Serbia: New Energy law, unbundling and competition framework, News Serbia Energy

 The new Energy Law has been enacted in December 2014.
 The principle aim of the new legislation has been harmonization with the aquis communautaire and liberalization of the market, ensuring freedom of conducting business activities and free access to the system for all third parties.
 The law has imposed an unbundling obligation and prescribed deadlines for harmonization of the operations of the companies active in energy sector with the new law.